vaibhav18matere/books/README.md

 with a rough understanding of the whole, and not to agree too quickly with those who have a lot to say about something."

+### 25th JAN => THE ONLY PRIZE

+- The more things we desire and the more we have to do to earn or attain those achievements, the less we actually enjoy our lives—and the less free we are.

 <!-- ### 21th FEB => WISH NOT, WANT NOT

 - When it comes to your goals and the things you strive for, ask yourself: